markgw/uh-nlp2021/docs/week34/index.md

 > * What tag did the tagger assign to *understanding*?
 Is this correct?
 > * Give one example of a sentence with unseen words where the tagger, in your opinion, picks the correct tags for the unseen words.
-> * Give one example where the tagger is thrown off by an unseen word.
+> * Give one example where the tagger is confused by an unseen word.
 What information might help it make a better guess?
 (Other than seeing the word in its training set!)
 > * **Submit your answers as text**

-## Exercise 3: Semi-supervised learning
+## Exercise 4: Semi-supervised learning

 There are many well studied algorithms for working with HMMs: performing efficient inference (tagging), training in ways that deal better with